 60 hour July 19.jpg

-The course has helped me explore yoga and my life choices.
-I have become more confident within myself and also in developing my own practice.
+The course helped me explore yoga and my life choices.
 Victoria is very knowledgeable and approachable at the same time.
 She is a brilliant tutor, she kept it interesting and relevant to life.
-Victoria is very open and happy to share experiences when asked, but it also felt relaxed, and I think this led to everyone in our group feeling happy to share, as it felt like a safe space.
 Thank you for being such a wonderful teacher!

 Rhianna Gibbons